vorobalek/autobackend/README.md

 await new AutoBackend.Sdk.AutoBackendHost<Program>().RunAsync(args, migrateRelationalOnStartup: true);
 ```

+# API

+Currently, only two types of AutoBackend.SDK-based application interfaces are supported:

+- Old-school HTTP API
+- Dummy GraphQL

+## HTTP API

-## Mark the models which AutoBackend has to generate HTTP API endpoints for
+Mark with `[GenericController]` attribute the models which AutoBackend has to generate HTTP API endpoints for

+> ❗**Disclaimer**
+>
+> Be noticed that `[GenericController]` only supports models which also marked with `[GenericEntity]`

-### Contracts and endpoints
+### Response container and endpoints

 The latest and the only API version now is v1.
-API v1 supports JSON only, and its output uses contract:
+API v1 supports JSON only, and its output uses response container:

 ```
 {